meg-simula/mri2fem-lectures/README.md

 2. Viewing the FreeSurfer output
 3. Creating a mesh of the left hemisphere using SVM-Tk from FreeSurfer surfaces
 4. Simulating diffusion over the left hemisphere using FEniCS
+5. Creating a mesh of the left hemisphere conforming to gray and white matter
+6. Extracting the ventricular system and removing it from the left hemisphere
+7. Creating a full brain mesh conforming to the gray/white matter and ventricles

 ## Tips for lecturing via Zoom ##